rydmike/flex_color_scheme/README.md

     in stable channel, the implementation below will be changed to use the new AppBarTheme feature, which is better than the work-around since we no longer need a custom text theme.

-  * The `AppBarTheme` elevation defaults to 0, an opinionated choice.
+  * The `AppBarTheme` elevation defaults to 0, an iOs style influenced opinionated choice.
+It can easily be adjusted directly in the `FlexColorScheme` definition with property value `appBarElevation` without creating a sub theme or using `copywith`.

-  * Like standard `ThemeData.from` color scheme themes, the `bottomAppBarColor` also uses scheme `surface` color.
-Additionally, this color is also applied to `BottomAppBarTheme`, that like the app bar also gets default elevation 0.
+  * The `bottomAppBarColor` uses color scheme background color to match the background color of the drawer, bottom navigation bar, possible side menu and system navigation bar on android (if theming of it is used).
+    This is a slight change from the ColorScheme default that uses surface color.

+  * The `BottomAppBarTheme` elevation defaults to `appBarElevation` or 0 if it is null, an iOs style influenced opinionated choice.
+It can easily be adjusted directly in the `FlexColorScheme` definition with property value `bottomAppBarElevation` without creating a sub theme or using `copyWith`.

   * A deviation from `ThemeData.from` color scheme based theme's is